codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/manage-kubernetes.md

 ---
 title: "Manage your Kubernetes cluster"
-description: "Using the graphical Kubernetes Dashboard in Codefresh"
+description: "Use the graphical Kubernetes dashboard in Codefresh"
-group: deploy-to-kubernetes
+group: deployments
+sub_group: kubernetes
 redirect_from:
   - /docs/deploy-to-kubernetes/codefresh-kubernetes-integration-beta/
   - /docs/codefresh-kubernetes-integration-beta/
 toc: true
 ---

-Codefresh includes a built-in Kubernetes Dashboard that allows you to see the state of your cluster(s) and even make changes if you have the appropriate access privileges.
+Codefresh includes a built-in Kubernetes Dashboard that allows you to see the state of your clusters, and even make changes if you have the appropriate access privileges.

 ## Accessing the Kubernetes Dashboard